 FEATURE SET VALIDATION

-Successful product prototype development hinges upon a thorough understanding of what feature sets are the right one for your product.
-By taking a smart approach to product prototype, feature sets development can be tested and validated, reducing risk in later development work.
-We apply Lean Principles to the development process, which makes the most of the prototype development budget.
+Successful product prototype development hinges upon a thorough understanding of what feature set are the right one for your product.
+By taking a smart approach to product prototype making, feature sets can be tested and validated, reducing risk in later development work.
+We apply Lean Principles to the prototyping process, which makes the most of your development budget.

 Nearly all of our projects include functional product prototypes as development tools.
-Once the proper feature set is identified, functional prototypes serve to determine if the development approach provides the function to deliver the feature.
-We create prototypes using our in-house electronics lab, in-house Stratasys 3D printer, as well as outside vendors for specific components.
+Once the proper feature set is identified, functional prototypes serve to determine if the design approach provides the function to deliver the feature.
+We create prototypes using our in-house electronics lab, in-house Stratasys 3D Printer, as well as outside vendors for specific components.

 Great design is not enough.
-Product development must also be compatible with manufacturing processes and cost targets.
-Physical product prototypes, in addition to virtual models, serves to communicate intent to the manufacturer and open a discussion about final development changes for production.
+Products must also be compatible with manufacturing processes and cost targets.
+Physical product prototypes in addition to virtual models serve to communicate intent to the manufacturer and open a discussion about final design changes for production.

 MINIMUM VIABLE PRODUCT

-A disciplined approach to prototyping process includes only design/engineering elements that are critical to test or validate at that point in time.
-Product prototypes are a learning tool – we will include the things needed to answer the question – and nothing more.
-Our approach is in line with methods defined in The Lean Startup by Eric Ries.
-In fact, one of our projects is highlighted in the book.
+A disciplined approach to product prototyping includes only the design and engineering elements that are critical to test or validate at that point in time.
+Product prototypes are learning tools – prototype development companies will include things needed to answer feasibility, ergonomics, user experience questions – and much more.
+Our prototyping approach is in line with methods defined in The Lean Startup by Eric Ries.
+In fact, one of our project was highlighted in the book.

 A Guide to Prototypes: 4 Levels